Sunday 26th April 2026 – I AM OBVIOUSLY …

 For my medication, I took a mouthful or two of orange juice again and then made breakfast – the last two of my home-made croissants.
 I shall have to make some more now – after all, they do taste nice with porridge and strong black coffee.

 Back in here, I had a few things to do, but believe it or not, I forgot to check the dictaphone.
-Consequently, you’ll need to check back tomorrow to find out if I went anywhere last night.
+However, I managed to check it he following day and the notes that I added in are below

-After that, the first job was to write out yesterday’s notes, which are now online, following which I attacked some more of my Welsh homework.
+My first job today, though, was to write out yesterday’s notes, which are now online, following which I attacked some more of my Welsh homework.
 There’s not much now left to finish tomorrow morning before I need to send it off.

 We then had a little footfest.